How to Tether an Android to a PC via PDANet+: Bluetooth

-Step 7: On your Android, you will be asked if you like to pair your PC to your Android via Bluetooth.
-Put a check on Allow access to your contacts and call history and tap on PAIR.
+Step 7: On your Android, you will be asked if you would like to pair your PC to your Android via Bluetooth.
+Put a check on Allow access to your contacts and call history and tap PAIR.

-Step 9: Click the PDANet+ icon at the bottom right-hand corner of your PC then click Connect Bluetooth.
+Step 9: Click the PDANet+ icon at the bottom right-hand corner of your PC. then click Connect Bluetooth.

 Step 10: After you click Connect Bluetooth, you should get a confirmation that the connection was successful.